Neil-B-Linton/Neil-B-Linton/README.md

 </div>

 ## About Me:
-I am a Front-End Developer with a passion for continous learning and growth.
-I've spent the last decade optimizing processes, assisting project development, and helping build businesses.
-When I saw how much I enjoyed the creation of software I knew I could use my business background to bring efficiency and helpful support to the developer teams and projects that I am a part of.
+I am a Front-End Developer with a passion for artistic and intuitice designs for web applications.
+I've spent the last decade working within the medical sector, implementing processes to ensure patient safety, managing personnel, and building close foundational relationships with clients.
+When I saw how much I enjoyed the creation of software I knew I could use my medical background to bring efficiency and helpful support to the developer teams and projects that I am a part of.
+My hope is to construct web builds that maintain a strict policy to ensure usability for everyone.

 <p>